-Subsequent to initial recognition, the Group classifies its financial assets and liabilities in the following categories: financial assets and liabilities at FVPL, loans and receivables, held-to-maturity investments, and available-for-sale financial assets and other financial liabilities as appropriate.
-The classification depends on the purpose for which the investments are acquired and whether they are quoted in an active market.
+Financial assets and liabilities are further classified into the following categories: financial assets or financial liabilities at FVPL, loans and receivables, held-to-maturity investments, available-for-sale financial assets and other financial liabilities.
 The Group determines the classification at initial recognition and, where allowance is appropriate, re-evaluates this designation at every reporting date.
-As of December 31, 2012 and 2011, the Group has financial assets under loans and receivables and available-for-sale financial assets and financial liabilities.
+As of March 31, 2014 and December 31, 2013, the Group has financial assets and liabilities under loans and receivables, available-for-sale financial assets and other financial liabilities.